 2. Combine Different Chain Lengths

 By choosing necklaces of different lengths you can achieve a cascade effect that allows each piece to stand out on its own.
-If you have a few favorites that are the same length, you can always add chain extenders.
+If you have a few favourites that are the same length, you can always add chain extenders.
 Start with a piece that falls close to the neck, and build your look from there.
 Also, please note that the Long Diamond Bar Pendant worn by our model is a 30" chain and falls lower on the body than shown in our opening photograph.

 Shop Necklaces by Length: